-Easy homemade Vegan Chex Mix!
-Made with delicious, savory flavors of onion, garlic, and smoked paprika for a crave-worthy snack – especially around the holidays!
+This easy homemade Vegan Chex Mix is made with savory flavors of onion, garlic, and smoked paprika.
+Great for snacks, parties, holidays, etc.

 How to Make Vegan Chex Mix